ndp/resume/README.md

 To see it locally,

 1. check out the code
-2. run some sort of local server
+2. run some sort of local server (or don't)
 3. look at `index.html`
 4. to make a PDF, just make sure page margins are set to 0, and it should just work.